-Appendix D

-Repton School: Restraint - Incident Report Form
+Appendix D - Restraint - Incident Report Form

 1. Basic Information

-Name of pupil DoB
+Name of Pupil De оВ

 Year

 House

-Name(s) of member(s) of staff using restraint or force
+Name(s) of member(s) of staff using restraint or

+force

-2 Events leading to this incident
+2. Events leading to this in cident

-Where did the incident occur?
+Where did the incident

+occur?

-When did the incident occur?Time/Date
+When did the incident

+occur?

+Time and Date

-How did the incident begin?
+How did the incident

+begin?

-3 Description of incident
+3. Description of the incident

-What was happening at the time? (use a separate sheet if necessary)
+What was happening at the time?

+the time:

+(Use a separate sheet if necessary)

-Names of anyone else involved?
+Names of anyone else

+involved

-Did anyone else see what happened (give details)
+Did anyone else see what

+happened?
+(Give details)

-What behaviour was the pupil presenting that warranted restraint? (use a separate sheet if necessary)
+What behaviour was the pupil presenting that warranted restraint? (use a separate sheet if

+necessary)

-Was there damage to property or an assault on a pupil or staff during the incident? (give details)
+Was there damage to

+property or an assault on a pupil or member of staff

-•
+during the incident?
+Give details.

-What did you do to try to diffuse the situation before using restraint?
+What did you do to try and diffuse the situation

-How was the puril rectusined? (decaribe)
+before using restraint?

-How was the pupil restrained? (describe)
+How was the pupil

+restrained?

 For how long?

+D. I at eff

 By how many staff members?
-Give names
+Give names.

-4 Injuries sustained
+4. Injuries Sustained

 Was anyone injured?
-Yes/No
+Yes or No?

-If yes, give details
+If yes, give details.

-Was this recorded in the Accident Book?
+Was this recorded in the accident book?
+Yes or no?

-Was the pupil checked for injuries by a member of staff who was not involved in the incide Yes/No nt?
+Was the pupil checked for injuries by a member of staff who was not involved in the incident?
+Yes or No?

+5. Reporting the Incident

-5 This incident is reported by (print name)
+This incident is reported by (print name)

-SignedDate
+Signature

+Date

-Role in school
+Role in School

-6 To be completed by Headmaster
+6. To be completed by the Headmaster

-Parent/carer/guardian informed by

-39

-How and when were they informed? · · · · · · · · · · · · · · · · · · ·
+Parent/Carer/Guardian informed by How and when were they informed?

-Appendix E

-Form for requesting a Review
+Appendix E - Form For Requesting A Review